precice/precice.github.io/pages/community/precice-workshop-2024.md

 | workshop      | 300 Euro  | 500 Euro       |

 If you are a student or a researcher who has difficulties in finding funding, you might be eligible for our travel awards.
 Contact us as soon as possible and explain us your situation, we will try to help!

+Cancellations received until July 15 will be refunded deducting administration costs of €50.
+From July 16, registration fees are non-refundable.

 {% note %}
 If you are a holder of a [preCICE suport license](https://precice.org/community-support-precice.html#2-support-license), three members of your organisation are exempt of the registration fee and can register to the workshop by simply writing to [preCICE2024@simtech.uni-stuttgart.de](mailto:preCICE2024@simtech.uni-stuttgart.de) before the registration deadline.